hengxin/cheat-sheets/intellij-cheat-sheets/intellij-shortcuts-cheat-sheet.md

-# Android Studio Shortcuts Cheet Sheet
+# IntelliJ Shortcuts Cheet Sheet

 The Table Of Content (*nearly*) corresponds to the menus of Android Studo IDE.